GSA/digitalgov.gov/content/posts/2013-12-31-trends-on-tuesday-federal-agency-mobile-gov-trends-in-2013.md

     <b>Emphasis on Code Sharing.</b> Agencies will continue to increase their code sharing for development and reuse.
 The U.S. Census Bureau approach will be a model for a lot of agencies and more agencies <a href="https://github.com/USDepartmentofLabor/Android_DOLDataSDK/wiki">will leverage the agency wide API SDK from Labor</a>.
   </li>
   <li>
-    <b>Focus on Data Structures and Content Models. </b>Agencies will continue to rethink their data structures and <a title="Always Future Ready: The Benefits of Open Content Models and Structured Data Webinar" href="https://www.WHATEVER/2013/10/28/always-future-ready-the-benefits-of-open-content-models-and-structured-data-webinar/">create new content models </a>for the proliferation of <a title="Mary Meeker’s Internet Trends Report" href="https://www.WHATEVER/2013/06/05/mary-meekers-internet-trends-report-2/">wearables, sharables, flyables and drivables</a> we will see in 2014 and beyond.
+    <b>Focus on Data Structures and Content Models. </b>Agencies will continue to rethink their data structures and <a title="Always Future Ready: The Benefits of Open Content Models and Structured Data Webinar" href="{{< relref "2013-10-28-always-future-ready-the-benefits-of-open-content-models-and-structured-data-webinar.md" >}}">create new content models </a>for the proliferation of <a title="Mary Meeker’s Internet Trends Report" href="{{< relref "2013-06-05-mary-meekers-internet-trends-report.md" >}}">wearables, sharables, flyables and drivables</a> we will see in 2014 and beyond.
   </li>
 </ul>

 What trends did you see in Mobile Gov for 2013 and what do you see happening in 2014?
 Let us know in the comments.

-[Update] Be sure to check out the <a title="Advancing Forward: Best of Social Media in 2013 and Beyond" href="https://www.WHATEVER/2014/01/10/advancing-forward-best-of-social-media-in-2013-and-beyond/" rel="bookmark">Best of Social Media in 2013 and Beyond.</a>
+[Update] Be sure to check out the <a title="Advancing Forward: Best of Social Media in 2013 and Beyond" href="{{< relref "2014-01-10-advancing-forward-best-of-social-media-in-2013-and-beyond.md" >}}" rel="bookmark">Best of Social Media in 2013 and Beyond.</a>

 Happy New Year!